kaz-yos/eval-in-repl/README.md

 - The first invocation of a cider REPL is slow and sometimes fails.
 - If there is no \*cider-repl\*, but \*nrepl-...\* buffers, the latter are killed.
 This behavior may not be safe.
-- The Python version does not work on the very last block in the file if there is no newline character at the end.
+- The Python support does not work on the very last block in the file if there is no newline character at the end.
+- The Geiser support is incompatible with the racket-mode support (racket-mode major mode is incompatible with Geiser) and with the scheme-mode support (Geiser will invoke Guile Scheme for .scm files).

 **Version histoy**
 --------------------

+- 2014-08-30 0.2.0 Add Geiser and Racket support
 - 2014-07-06 0.1.1 Delete excess autoload macros, add paredit.el to dependency
 - 2014-06-30 0.1.0 First MELPA Release